siriusb-org/siriusb-org.github.io/programming.md

 A series of virtual workshops for Indigenous students (grades 8 - 11) in remote locations.

 VERGE aims to make programming like the Stellar STEM Weekends accessible to Native students from reservations, rural areas, and the like.
-VERGE weekends will include talks and instruction from professional astronomers/astrophysicists, cultural exchange and a discussion of traditional star knowledge, and a conversation about the night sky as one of our greatest collective resources.
+VERGE weekends include talks and instruction from professional astronomers/astrophysicists, cultural exchange and a discussion of traditional star knowledge, and a conversation about the night sky as one of our greatest collective resources.

 Though generally useful as a primer, our book, *Astronomy as a Field: A Guide for Aspiring Astrophysicists*, was created as a supplement to the content of VERGE weekends for participating students.
 A virtual copy can be found [here](https://arxiv.org/abs/2312.04041){:target="_blank"}.